UniExeterRSE/intro-version-control/_episodes/08_history_and_changes.md

 ```

 The rules for `<files>` are the same as before.
 For example, to view the changes
-to the file `Commit-good-practice.md` from commit `34c19f2` to the latest commit:
+to the file `Commit-good-practice.md` from commit `34c19f2`
+("Add material on committing") to the latest commit:

 ```
 $ git diff 34c19f2 Commit-good-practice.md